thin-edge/thin-edge.io/docs/src/architecture/mapper.md

 Going through 1), the `type` is a mandatory field in the Cumulocity's JSON via MQTT manner, therefore, the Cumulocity mapper always adds `ThinEdgeMeasurement` as a type.
-This value is not configurable by user.
+This value is not configurable by users.

 Next, 2) `time` will be added by the mapper **only when it is not specified in a received Thin Edge JSON message**.
 In this case, the timezone is always UTC+0.
-If you want other timezone, specify the time filed in Thin Edge JSON.
+If you want another timezone, specify the time filed in Thin Edge JSON.

-The last 3), the mapper uses a measurement name ("temperature" in this example) as both a fragment type and a fragment series in [Cumulocity's measurements](https://cumulocity.com/guides/reference/measurements/#examples).
+In the last 3), the mapper uses a measurement name ("temperature" in this example) as both a fragment type and a fragment series in [Cumulocity's measurements](https://cumulocity.com/guides/reference/measurements/#examples).

-After the mapper publishes a message on the topic `c8y/measurement/measurements/create`, the message will be transferred to the topic `measurement/measurements/create` by [MQTT bridge](../references/bridged-topics.md).
+After the mapper publishes a message on the topic `c8y/measurement/measurements/create`, the message will be transferred to the topic `measurement/measurements/create` by [the MQTT bridge](../references/bridged-topics.md).

 ## Topics used by tedge-mapper
 - Incoming topics